VivekBhat/Flag-Bot/BOT.md

 **Note:** We have a total of 8 use cases for FlaglagBot.
 All the use cases are documented in the github issue tracker.
 We have outlined 3 uses cases here.

 ~~~~
-UC1: Response to Launch Darkly Delete Event on Feature Flag
+UC1: Response to LaunchDarkly Delete Event on Feature Flag
 ============================================================
 1 Preconditions:
 -----------------
-  Configure a server to listen to LaunchDarkly events using the webhooks API.
+  Ther server is listening for LaunchDarkly webhooks POSTs about feature flag events.

 2 Main Flow:
 --------------
-  When a feature flag is deleted in the Launch Darkly dashboard [S1] the bot alerts the user about it [S2]
+  When a feature flag is deleted in the LaunchDarkly dashboard [S1] the bot alerts the user [S2]
   and prompts for an action [S3].
   The user requested action is completed [S4]

 3 Subflows:
 ------------
-  [S1] The server receives an HTTP POST payload with information about a feature flag being deleted.
+  [S1] The server receives an HTTP POST payload with information about the feature flag deletion.
-  [S2] Bot will alert the user by sending a message on the slack channel to the user with the delete flag name.
+  [S2] Bot will alert the user by sending a message to the slack channel about the flag deletion.
   [S3] Bot will present the user with 2 options (1) Integrate feature (2) Discard feature.
-      [S3.1] Bot will make changes in the code base and push it to git if option (1) or (2) selected
+      [S3.1] Bot will make changes in the code base and push it to git if option (1) or (2) selected.
   [S4] Bot will display a message about the action that was performed [E1][E2].

 4 Alternate Flows:
 -------------------
   [E1] Requested action is completed, bot responds with a success message.